Friday, May 30, 2025

 Led by vocalist-guitarist Jay Farrar, alternative rock/country group Son Volt will likely perform songs from its 2023 album Day Of The Doug this Friday and Saturday at FitzGerald’s in Berwyn, IL.
 Friday’s show is indoors and Saturday’s is outdoors; both are sold out.
 These guys can also tap into several previous albums, dating back to their 1995 debut Trace.

-Chicago singer-guitarist Michael Steven Cohen will perform selections from the Great American Songbook on consecutive Saturday nights from May 10 through May 24.
+Chicago singer-guitarist Michael Steven Cohen will perform selections from the Great American Songbook on consecutive Saturday nights from May 10 through May 24 at the Chicago Prime Italian restaurant in Schaumburg, IL.

 Chicago’s multi-faceted and quite often humorous covers band EXPO ’76 has a gig this Saturday night at the Austin Community Tavern in Steger, IL.